Mixed media installation

 Materials: Plywood, stainless steel, steel, aluminium, PLA, polypropylene, rubber, nylon, silicone, composite of paper and cardboard pulp, polyurethane acoustic foam, fans, microphone, speaker, 3-way active crossover filter, light sensor, air flow sensor, single-board computer, DC motor, dimmer module, bearings, bay light, audio and fan controller, light and motor controller, power supply unit.

 A multisensory installation that aims to reimagine the experience of a mountain valley within London’s vertical landscape.
-A slowly turning ceiling sculpture—made from transparent tarpaulin threaded with a salvaged white scaffolding grid—softens the glare of an industrial bay light to cast shifting patterns of brightness across the room.
+A slowly turning ceiling sculpture—made from transparent gridded tarpaulin salvaged from construction scaffolding—softens the glare of an industrial bay light to cast shifting patterns of brightness across the room, its rotation subtly modulated by air currents sensed within the space.
 Four wall-mounted sound sculptures, each resonating with recordings captured atop the city’s tallest buildings, diffuse a polyphonic soundscape whose volumes rise and fall with the changing light.
 Their proportions mirror those of the skyscrapers they sonify, transforming the dense hum of the city into a hi-fi-like auditory terrain.
-On the floor, a small “fan speaker” translates live sound into gentle air currents, feeding back into the rotation above and creating a self-modulating loop between wind, light, and sound.
+On the floor, a small “fan speaker” translates live sound into gentle air currents using three fans tuned to different frequency bands.
+These movements circulate through the room, feeding back into the ceiling sculpture’s motion and creating a self-modulating loop between wind, light, and sound.
 Drawing on René Daumal’s writings on mountains and imperceptible forces, the installation evokes a sense of place shaped by memory, altitude, and sensory thresholds—suggesting an urban “valley” where the familiar and the uncanny continuously intertwine.